 Beginning a New Chapter as a Widow or Widower

-This section answers questions that are typically asked by widows and widowers as they venture back into the world of dating.
+In our interview with DatingNews.com, we talked about our extensive Dating Advice section.
+Here, we offer answers to questions that are typically asked by widows and widowers as they venture back into the world of dating and beyond.

 Wondering how we will cope on our own

-Negotiating life’s journey alone holds little allure.
-Looking on at other couples whose relationships have stood the test of time and who enter middle age with the prospect of retirement together, can be hard, but you can improve your potential for future happiness.
+If you have children and they’ve flown the nest, negotiating life’s journey alone can hold little allure.
+Looking on at other couples whose relationships have stood the test of time and who enter middle age with the prospect of retirement together, can be hard, but you can improve your prospects for future happiness.

-Some of us will use this time to travel, if we have the resources to do so.
-Taking ourselves off to previously unvisited countries and landscapes can be uplifting and beneficial in so many ways and planning such a trip can be a useful distraction from post-bereavement blues.
-Being away from home can also help us reflect upon the positive aspects of our lives, and the people around us, that we take for granted.
+If you have the resources to do so, you can use this time to travel.
+Taking time off to visit previously unexplored countries and landscapes can be uplifting and beneficial in so many ways.
+Planning such a trip can be a useful distraction from post-bereavement blues, and being away from home can also help you to reflect upon the positive aspects of your life, and the potential that is there if only you look for it.